theriftlab/immanuel-python/docs/4-data.md

 }
 ```

+Some differences between object types include:

+* Only planets get dignities & a score.
+* Houses, primary angles, and fixed stars do not have `out_of_bounds` or `movement` (retrograde / stationary / direct).
+* Houses alone have a `size` measurd in degrees.

-All angles have a standard data structure.
-Certain properties also have a standard "booleans + formatted" structure, like the previous `moon_phases` example.
+All angles in chart have teh same standard data structure.
+Certain properties also have a standard "booleans + formatted" structure, like the previous `moon_phases` example, and the `dignities` above.

 You might have noticed that chart objects and their types all have a numerical index.
-More on these later in [this section](#object-indexing), but for now just be aware that Immanuel internally references planets, houses, asteroids etc. by numerical indices, and the `objects` property is keyed by them.
+More on these later in [the Object Indexing section](#object-indexing), but for now just be aware that Immanuel internally references planets, houses, asteroids etc. by numerical indices, and the `objects` property is keyed by them.

-Note that the `dignities` dict and dignity score are unique to planets.

 ### `natal.houses`

 #### dict

-The `houses` property is a dict of Python objects keyed by index.
+A dict of Python objects keyed by index.
 Each house will look something like this:

 ```json
 {